I Went To Taylor Swift’s Eras Tour As A Non-Swiftie & Left In A New Era

 I wouldn’t call myself a Swiftie.
 As an entertainment journalist, I have mad respect for Taylor Swift, the career she’s built, and the catchy bops and intimate lyrics that have won the singer 12 Grammys and dozens of other awards.
 I listen to Taylor’s Versions in solidarity with her fight to own her own masters.
 I appreciate she’s given a reported $55 million in bonuses to her tour workers, including $100,000 to each truck driver.
 I’m impressed that the Federal Reserve says her Eras Tour has boosted the US economy.

 But I’ve never subscribed to Swiftie culture.
 I don’t know any fan chants and still can’t fully recall whether “Love Story” was on Fearless or Speak Now.
-So when I was invited by food subscription company Daily Harvest, which celebrated its launch into Kroger grocery stores by hosting a ticket giveaway, to the final leg of Swift’s record-breaking tour, I hesitated.
-Understanding the fervor and fandom of Swifties, I wasn’t sure if I, a non-Swiftie, would be accepted.
-Would they see the scarlet NS emblazoned on my meager attempt at a Taylor Swift-inspired fit?
+So when I was invited by mission-driven food brand Daily Harvest, which celebrated its launch into Kroger grocery stores in the United States and its new fruit and veggie era by hosting a ticket giveaway, to the final leg of Swift’s record-breaking tour, I hesitated.
+Understanding the fervour and fandom of Swifties, I wasn’t sure if I, a non-Swiftie, would be accepted.
+Would they see the scarlet NS emblazoned on my meagre attempt at a Taylor Swift-inspired fit?
 Would I get side eyes for knowing just the words to the radio hits and only nodding along to the lower billed tunes?

 Advertisement